camdowney/neutro/README.md

 ```

 ### Window listeners
 Window listeners may be managed by appending the target event name with two underscores (__).
-This functionality may be compared to React's useEffect hook, although window listeners in Render take care of the cleanup for you.
+This functionality overlaps a bit with how React's useEffect hook may be used, although window listeners in Render take care of the cleanup for you.

-The below code adds an event listener to the window when it mounts.
+The below code adds a 'keydown' event listener to the window upon mount.
 If the component unmounts (as a result of a re-render), the listener will be removed automatically before mounting again.

 ```js
 export default function Component() {